ver

 example

-They are determined to get over the obstacles in their relationship.
+They worked hard to get over the financial difficulties and stabilize their business.

 With determination, she managed to get over the challenges of her new job.